BIKEPACKING KYRGYZSTAN

 It is a natural extension of two world famous cycling routes in Kyrgyzstan: Tian-Shan Traverse and Pamir Highway.
 If you plan to ride the Tian-Shan Traverse then after finishing it in Bishkek or at the Kegety Pass, you can continue on the Celestial Divide and then from Osh hit the trail south along the Pamir Highway.

 I will focus on these three segments in this description.
+Scouting them was one of the major tasks of the expedition.

 The start is in Bishkek, the final point is at Base Camp of Lenin Peak and Tulpar-Kul lake.
 The actual finish is in Sarytash, from where I returned by hitchhike to Osh and then by plane to Bishkek.

 Why Celestial?
 Celestial is an English transcript of Tengri.
 Tengri represents the Heavenly Father or the eternal blue sky, symbolizing divine power, the source of life, and a connection between humanity, the nature and eternity.
-Tengri is a Heavenly God for nomads of Eurasia, Turkic and Mongolic people.
+Tengri is God for nomads of Eurasia, Turkic and Mongolic people.
 Tengri Tagh (Tau) is original ancient name of the Mountains of Heaven.

 *Special thanks to Giraffe Coffee, a coffee roasting and brewing company, for supporting the expedition.